oyoclass/pythonmini-doc/doc/index.md

 run()
 ```

-There are a lot more you can do with Python Mini, for more information and examples, check the documentation on the left.
+There are a lot more you can do with PythonMini, for more information and examples, check the documentation on the left.